Active-Apparel-Group/data-orchestration/docs/changelogs/pipelines/order_list/pre-order-list-completion-plan.md

 - [ ] **Foundation**: Folders ready for order-list SQL files
 - [ ] **Documentation**: Updated and aligned with structure

-**When all checked**: Ready to start order-list-delta-monday-sync development! 🚀
+**When all checked**: Ready to start sync-order-list-monday development! 🚀